Basecamp at Kap-Kig-Iwan Provinical Park

 We watched the sun go down, leaving a nice orange line on the horizon.
 Can't beat that view.
 We waited until all light was gone so we could start with our cruise.
-The offroad lights produced a most unexpected balance of light with the crescent of the moon.
+The offroad lights produced a most unexpected balance of light together with the crescent moon.

 More about offroad trips on the next pages or skip to Offroad trips in the Timiskaming District